ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/figuring-out-remote-ip-for-whitelisting.md

 # Figuring out remote ip for whitelisting
-Created by Thomas Tornevall, last modified on 2023-05-04 In test we sometimes need to whitelist your server ip address, for example when your server resides in a country that is not based in the nordic regions.
+In test we sometimes need to whitelist your server ip address, for example when your server resides in a country that is not based in the nordic regions.